Mark-McAdam/kondoboard-etl/README.md

 This repo contains the extract, transform, load application for Kondoboard, a platform that allows Lambda School students to browse, save, and track job postings during the job hunt.

+This project contains two parts in order to function, the repository Kondoboard-API holds the other half that handles api calls to the elasticsearch database.

 ## Table of Contents
 - [Diagrams](#diagrams)
 - [Install](#install)